unic/discoverswiss.infocenter/docs/Api/DefaultApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$project = "project_example"; // string | Use property to select project which is used to select pdf template
+$project_path = "project_path_example"; // string | Use property to select project which is used to select pdf template
 $template = "template_example"; // string | Use property to select pdf template in selected project
 $search_text = "search_text_example"; // string | Use property for search request text
 $search_fields = "search_fields_example"; // string | Use property for selecting of search fields by which necessary to search